ggreer/geoff.greer.fm/_posts/2015-02-15-why-neovim-is-better-than-vim.md

 C89 is a quarter-century old.
 The number of people stuck on older compilers can be counted on one hand.
 This is a non-concern.

+The developer community is fragmented.
+Some want Vim to be similar to Sublime Text: A flexible, extensible text editor for developers.
+Bram and others are afraid of Vim becoming an IDE.

 ### The not-so-benevolent Dictator

-Bram Moolenar is inscrutable.
+Bram Moolenar merge criteria inscrutable.
 Some patches he ignores.
 Some, he attacks.
 Others, he merges.

 Take a look at the thread where we submitted our patch: